hyperstack-org/hyperstack/README.md

 ### The `Hyperloop::Boot` Operation

 Hyperloop includes one predefined Operation, `Hyperloop::Boot`, that runs at system initialization.
-Stores can receive Hyperloop::Boot to initialize their state.
+Stores can receive `Hyperloop::Boot` to initialize their state.
 To reset the state of the application you can simply execute `Hyperloop::Boot`

 ### Flux and Operations

 Hyperloop is a merger of the concepts of the Flux pattern, the [Mutation Gem](https://github.com/cypriss/mutations), and Trailblazer Operations.

-We chose the name `Operation` rather than `Action` or `Mutation` because we feel it best captures all the capabilities of a HyperOperation.
-Nevertheless HyperOperations are fully compatible with the Flux Pattern.
+We chose the name `Operation` rather than `Action` or `Mutation` because we feel it best captures all the capabilities of a `Hyperloop::Operation`.
+Nevertheless Operations are fully compatible with the Flux Pattern.

 | Flux | HyperLoop |
 |-----| --------- |